JoshuaMarkle/algotype/README.md

 ## Future Goals

 -   Support for more programming languages
+-   Syntax highlighting on all coding languages
 -   Comprehensive set of algorithms, with an explaination and use case after the typing test.
 Also a link to learn more about that algorithm
+-   Whole projects like websites, applications, or tools with multiple files
--   Account system for saving stats
+-   Account system for saving stats and other things
--   Something similar to [vim-be-good](https://github.com/ThePrimeagen/vim-be-good).
-A way for programmers to practice vim movements and commands
+-   A way to practice vim movements.
+Something similar to [vim-be-good](https://github.com/ThePrimeagen/vim-be-good)

 ## Credits